adilahmed31/cs537-Discussion-su22/week-2/README.md

 ...
 ```

-As you may have noticed, the above function returns information about the `getopt` command and not the inbuilt function.
+As you may have noticed, the above function returns information about the `getopt` command and not the in-built function.
 We need to consult Section 3 (C Library functions) of the manual pages instead, by running `man 3 getopt`.
-To learn more about each section, check the manual of the man pages itself by running `man man`
+To learn more about each section, check the man page of the man pages itself by running `man man`.

-The following output is returned on viewing the man page for the `getopt` C library function:
+The man page for the `getopt` C library function looks like this:

 ```console
 GETOPT(3)                                   Linux Programmer's Manual                                   GETOPT(3)